Headstock

 The bridge also features the guitar’s saddle, which is often made from the same material as the nut of the guitar.

-Unlike the nut, however, the saddle is positioned on an angle with the end closest to the bridge pins reserved for the bass strings, allowing accurate intonation.
-Essentially the thicker strings e.g. ‘E’ and ‘A’ require slightly more length to compensate for their additional tension when fretted due to their wider surface area.
+Unlike the nut, however, the saddle is usually positioned on an angle with the end closest to the bridge pins reserved for the bass strings, allowing accurate intonation.
+Essentially the thicker strings e.g. ‘E’ and ‘A’ require slightly more length to compensate for their additional mass and subsequent tension when fretted due to their wider surface area.

-There are many different types of bracing, including X bracing which is the most common form of bracing amongst steel string guitars.
-Classical guitars commonly utilise fan bracing.
+There are many different types of bracing, including X-bracing which is the most common form of bracing among steel-string guitars.
+Classical guitars commonly utilize fan bracing.

-Most guitar backs utilise ladder bracing, a simple form of bracing where the struts are fixed to a centre strut and run perpendicular to the strings in much the same was as a ladder.
+Most guitar backs utilize ladder bracing, a simple form of bracing where the struts are fixed to a center strut and run perpendicular to the strings in much the same way as a ladder.

 Summary

-The components of the guitar referred to above are found on the majority of acoustic guitars.
-There are, in many cases differences between manufacturers particularly in regard to the headstock shape, tuning pegs, fretboard timber, fretboard wire gauge, rosette style and material, inlay material, bridge design and material and of course the tone woods selected for the construction of the guitar.
+The components of the guitar referred to above are found in the majority of acoustic guitars.
+There are differences between models and manufacturers particularly regarding the headstock shape, tuning pegs, fretboard timber, fretboard wire gauge, rosette style, and material, inlay material, bridge design, and of course the tonewoods selected for the construction of the guitar.
 However for the most part the basic anatomy of an acoustic guitar will be similar across different models.

 All of these differences account for the range of tones extracted from different acoustic guitars and the music they are most suitable for playing.
 This is just one of the reasons why owning one guitar is never enough.